2025 ANNUAL REPORT

 Greater Boston Collaborative Food Access Hub | 1 Year in Review

-As we mark the first year of the Greater Boston Collaborative Food Access Hub, we continue to build on our commitment to provide free meals, groceries and nutrition education across the community.
+As we mark the first year of operations, we continue to build on our commitment to provide free meals, groceries and nutrition education across the community.

 Social Responsibility

 The Y’s Social Responsibility programs play an integral part in the lives of thousands of people across Greater Boston.
-From delivering millions of meals each year, to ensuring that adults have access to job training and ESOL programs, to helping families find stable housing, the Y provides critical resources to those who need them most.
+From delivering millions of meals each year, to ensuring that adults have access to job training and English language programs, to helping families find stable housing, the Y provides critical resources to those who need them most.

 +